Are you homeschooling your kids? Here are 7 ways to homeschool on a budget. Save money and live frugally while homeschooling.

 Find out from your local library when they have their next sale.
 Libraries often have quarterly, or even yearly, sales where surplus books are sold and the proceeds are used to purchase new releases.

 We often purchase entire series of books for only a few dollars.
 Books that aren’t directly used for homeschool are saved for birthdays and Christmas gifts.
+Cheap books are the perfect way to homeschool on a budget!

 This is a website that sells used books, many from school libraries.
 They’re sold at a much lower cost than used books are on Amazon or even Half Priced Books.